The Healthy Banana Muffin Recipe This Nutritionist Swears By

 A muffin can be both a treat and a healthy way to kick off your morning—when made with the right ingredients, that is.
 As a registered dietitian, one of my favourite jobs is to fine-tune recipes to create options that are both delicious and healthful.
 My Banana Dark Chocolate Mini Muffins accomplishes both; and they’re fun and easy to make.

 The fruit’s chief co-star in this recipe is dark chocolate.
 In addition to being decadent, dark chocolate deserves its superfood status.
 Some research suggests it may help protect the heart and reduce stress and inflammation, while improving memory, immunity and mood and even support bone density.
 To further boost the healthiness, I opted for antioxidant-rich maple syrup in place of refined sugar, protein, and nutrient-rich chickpea and almond flours rather than white flour, and heart-healthy extra virgin olive oil (EVOO) instead of butter.
 The combo of banana, maple syrup and EVOO give the muffins their moist texture.
-These gluten-free, 100 percent plant-based goodies are just as flavourful and satisfying as a traditional version, and the cinnamon aroma is intoxicating.
-(Find out the other incredible health benefits of extra virgin olive oil.)
+These gluten-free, 100 per cent plant-based goodies are just as flavourful and satisfying as a traditional version, and the cinnamon aroma is intoxicating.

 Divide and conquer